Mistake #1: Too many worksheets

 Mistake #4: Pushing handwriting too early

 This one is similar to the worksheet!
-I can't tell you how many parents are concerned that their 3 and 4 year old is not yet writing their letters or is forming letters incorrectly.
+I can't tell you how many parents are concerned that their 3 and 4-year-olds are not yet writing their letters or is forming letters incorrectly.

 What to do instead of handwriting worksheets?